Letícia Santos: International career

-She was selected by the senior Brazil women's national football team for the first time in March 2017 for a friendly against Bolivia in Manaus.
+Letícia received her first call-up to the full side in March 2017 for a friendly against Bolivia in Manaus.
 She started the match and assisted Marta for Brazil's third goal in their 6–0 win.

 In October 2017, Letícia was recalled to the senior national team for the 2017 Yongchuan International Tournament as a replacement for regular right-back Fabiana who withdrew with a knee sprain.
+She would also be included in the squads for the 2019 FIFA Women's World Cup, 2020 Summer Olympics and the 2022 Copa América Femenina, winning the latter tournament.